sohoffice/piaas/README.md

 drained, cycle count increased.
 More than ever, peace of mind you lost.

 Piaas help your workspace in sync with a remote machine, given it a more powerful desktop PC, a high end iMac or a shared server.
-Develop with your favorite IDE on your laptop, while compiling and serving from the desktop.
-Your laptop is therefore relaxed to do the thing that absolutely required it to do.
-**Great team work**, isn't it ?
+Developing with your favorite IDE on your laptop, running your api server and database server from the desktop PC.
+Your laptop is therefore relaxed to do the thing that absolutely required it to do. **Great team work**, isn't it ?

 ## Installation